-After 30 years working as a stylist and salon owner I retired, and then had the time to explore new creative outlets.
+After 25 years working as a stylist and salon owner I retired, and then had the time to explore new creative outlets.
 I bought a sewing machine, and quilting quickly became my passion and my community.
-My thread of choice is Aurifil 50 weight, and use this in all of my quilting.
 In 2017, I joined the Toronto Modern Quilt Guild to expand my quilting experience, and in 2018 I taught quilting at a local sewing school in Toronto.

 In the classroom I value creating a supportive atmosphere, and have taught all levels of quilters, from beginners to advanced students.
 My students describe me as being positive, caring, knowledgeable and well-organized, but most of all an incredibly patient teacher.